zvasilev/mailtemi-web-new/src/content/homepage/index.md

 service:
   homepage_tab:
     title: One View for All Accounts and Subfolders?
-    description: View messages from all folders at once, supporting GMail and JMAP labels.
-Sync folders seamlessly for easy organization.
-Enjoy synchronized Display Names and Label colors for a clutter-free email experience.
+    description: View messages from all folders at once, supporting GMail and JMAP labels.<br>Sync folders seamlessly for easy organization.<br> Enjoy synchronized Display Names and Label colors for a clutter-free email experience.
 Simplify your iOS inbox with Just One Inbox – see all your emails at a glance.
     tab_list:
         - title: Mail
           icon: "tabler:inbox"